 In September 2009 there was a push by the town of Little River to speed up construction of the Extension since their town was getting the bulk of the traffic exiting from the current highway's northern terminus.
 A spokesman for SCDOT stated that I-73 was the state's priority and there was no money currently to fund the CBP Extension project in SC's budget and that if construction were to occur it probably would not be for another 7 to 9 years.9 A project to build a Rest Area/Welcome Center for I-74 at the state line was included in the 2009-2015 STIP (Project K-4001), but the project was unfunded, and thus not included using the new criteria of the STIPs after 2012 which leave out unfunded contracts.10

 In December 2018, NCDOT both released a newsletter on the Carolina Bays Extension project and posted a new website regarding an upcoming feasibility study, with SCDOT, on building the Parkway extension.
-The newsletter indicates the new study expands the scope of the project in North Carolina from 4 miles to 14 miles by including 10 miles of US 17 further north to the Shallotte Bypass.11 Here is a map from the newsletter of the study area:
+The newsletter indicates the new study expands the scope of the project in North Carolina from 4 miles to 14 miles by including the area surrounding 10 miles of US 17 further north to the Shallotte Bypass.11 Here is a map from the newsletter of the study area:

 The website indicated planning was in the early stages of the planning process and that no potential corridors for the route have been chosen.
 The project costs were estimated to be $919 million with NCDOT contributing $367 million and SCDOT $552 million.
 The site's project timeline state public meetings would be held in the spring of 2019, a draft environmental impact document would be released in spring 2020 followed by a public hearing over that summer.
 A preferred alternative would then be chosen in fall 2020 and a final environmental document published in the summer of 2021, after which right-of-way acquisition and construction would occur, but no specific dates for each.
 The site stated SCDOT in its 2017-2022 STIP has funds for ROW acquisition, but NCDOT does not have any funds programmed at this time (though potential exists in the upcoming 2020-2029 STIP).
 The site seeks public input asking 8 questions about the project for response.12The site does not specifically mention Interstate 74.12 The extension project then reappeared in the Draft 2020 to 2029 STIP document released in January 2019.
 The project, R-5876, is set to cost $366.7 million, but is listed as taking place post-years, meaning after 2029.
 Unfunded projects through 2029 are not supposed to appear in the STIP, so perhaps it was placed for a revised earlier date coordinated with the feasibility study and will be changed in the final document due out in July 2019.13